LoopKit/Loop/README.md

 [![Assigning a bundle identifier](/Documentation/Assigning%20a%20bundle%20identifier.png?raw=true)](/Documentation/Assigning%20a%20bundle%20identifier.png)

 Open `Loop.xcodeproj` in Xcode.
 In the Project Navigator on the left-hand side, open `Loop.xcconfig`.
 Change the value of `MAIN_APP_BUNDLE_IDENTIFIER` to a unique reverse-domain name of your choosing.

-## Installing Carthage

-[Carthage](https://github.com/carthage/carthage) is used to manage framework dependencies.
-It will need to be [installed on your Mac](https://github.com/carthage/carthage#installing-carthage) to build and run the app, but most users won't have a need to explicitly rebuild any dependencies.

 ## Configuring Services